Lead Designer Systems Thinking

 There's more to the story.

-The trailer covers the strategic framing.
-The full case study goes deeper — research methodology, every design exploration, alternate approaches considered and rejected, and the full delivery roadmap.
+The full case study covers the research methodology, the complete card sort and MaxDiff findings, every design exploration considered and rejected, and the delivery roadmap.

 Password protected